hymnusveritatis/hymnusveritatis/README.md

 </p>

 <p align="center">
 𝗜𝗡𝗙𝗢ㅤ｡ㅤw2i, c + h, esp / eng.
-I am autistic. int is welcome, but please do so with caution. do NOT copy my ponies.
+I am autistic. int is welcome, but please do so with caution.
+I am taken.
 </p>

 <p align="center">
 𝗕𝗬𝗜ㅤ｡ㅤI have chronic pains which make me chronically ill.
 I'm a blunt person — it can come off as harsh, and I often scold people in that manner: it is all intended to be lighthearted.
 If I am serious, I WILL let you know.
-I am happily taken by my beautiful girlfriend.
+SEVERE anxiety and fear of religious themes, mostly christianism, do not try to trigger nor bring it up AT ALL.
 </p>

 <p align="center">